Digital-Democracies-Institute/Swift-Presto-Lakehouse/README.md

 ### 4. Set up your environment variables

 - Add the following environment variables in ~/.bashrc
-- Replace [Installed Path to Java], e.g., /usr/lib/jvm/java-8-openjdk-amd64/jre.
+- Replace [Path for Java Home], e.g., /usr/lib/jvm/java-8-openjdk-amd64/jre.
 You can find JAVA_HOME as follows:
 ```
 java -XshowSettings:properties -version 2>&1 > /dev/null | grep 'java.home'
 ```
-- Replace [Path to Swift-Presto directory] with the directory where you clone the github repository.
+- Replace [Path to Swift-Presto-Lakehouse directory] with the directory where you clone the github repository.

 ```
 # Environment variables for Swift-Presto
-export SWIFT_PRESTO_HOME=[path of the git repository Swift-Presto-Lakehouse]
+export SWIFT_PRESTO_HOME=[Path to Swift-Presto-Lakehouse directory]

 # Environment variables for Hadoop
 export HADOOP_HOME=$SWIFT_PRESTO_HOME/hadoop-3.3.5